 Q: Can I use my own encryption keys?

 A: Cosmos DB is a PaaS service, and we worked hard to keep the service easy to use.
 We've noticed this question is often asked as a proxy question for meeting a compliance requirement like PCI-DSS.
 As part of building this feature, we worked with compliance auditors to ensure that customers who use Cosmos DB meet their requirements without the need to manage keys themselves.
-As a result, we currently do not offer users the option to burden themselves with key management.

 Q: What regions have encryption turned on?